rob-in-europe/rob-in-europe.github.io/_posts/2010-11-14-Chefchaouen.md

 tags: ['Europe 08/09']
 galleries:
     Chefchaouen: 'http://picasaweb.google.com/117685806402772845675/Europe20082009Chefchaouen?authkey=Gv1sRgCNTEqoiy18GiAg'
+comments:
+- author: Paul Fraser
+  date: November 15, 2010
+  text: |
+    That sounds most interesting!
+Especially that the town was settled to stave off Portuguese attacks; the Portuguese kicked the Moors out of their part of Iberia before the Spanish did, and it's not really surprising they should want to head further south for retribution.
+The Spanish found it easier to come here...</p>

+    <p>I'd believe the blue walls would stave of mozzies.
+I'm here with no fly
+    wire, and the little bastards love dark surfaces to hide on.</p>

+    <p>Morocco has just been added to the list.
+I'll hit you up for ideas when
+    I get there one day.
 ---

 Awaking to the crisp morning air, Eddie and I look across the rooftops of